libp2p/specs/protocol-select/README.md

   **Protocol Select** requires security protocols to be advertised, and doesn't allow negotiation them.
-For optimized implementations, stream muxer negotiation will take zero round-trips for the client (depending on the details of the cryptographic handshake protocol).
-In that case, the client will be able to immediately open a stream after completing the cryptographic handshake.
+For optimized implementations, stream muxer negotiation will take zero round-trips for the dialer (depending on the details of the cryptographic handshake protocol).
+In that case, the dialer will be able to immediately open a stream after completing the cryptographic handshake.
 In addition the protocol supports zero-round-trip optimistic stream protocol negotiation when proposing a single protocol.